 14 Chicken Coop Ideas

-Depending on where you live and the predators you have around, some of these ideas may not be viable.
-However, they can give you inspiration to improve on your existing setup or build your new coop with these ideas included.
+Depending on where you live and the predators you have around, some of these DIY chicken coop plans may not be viable.
+However, they can give you inspiration to improve on your existing setup or build a chicken coop with these DIY chicken coop plans included.

 1. Build Your Chicken Coop on Stilts

 Traditionally, chicken coops sat on the ground.
 But, the ground can easily get damp each night or after it rains, and this wetness can encourage termites and mold growth.
 It also puts your chickens right at prime predator level, and it could make it easier for them to get inside.
 Elevating your chicken coop with stilts gets it up in the air and off of the ground to reduce the dampness.